realdanielbyrne/BeersCaseStudy/report.md

 As depicted in the following graphics, states with larger populations, California, Texas, Florida tended toward having more breweries.
 However, Colorado, strangely enough topped the list with 47 breweries with a population of only 5.6 million compared with [California's population of 40 Million](https://www.census.gov/programs-surveys/popest.html).
-We reccommend further investigation of the relationship between breweries and location, possibly supplemented with geo-coordinates of breweries to assess concentrations and regional pallate preferences.
+We recommend further investigation of the relationship between breweries and location, possibly supplemented with geo-coordinates of breweries to assess concentrations and regional palate preferences.

 ![](_imgs/report-unnamed-chunk-5-1.png)<!-- -->![](_imgs/report-unnamed-chunk-5-2.png)<!-- -->![](_imgs/report-unnamed-chunk-5-3.png)<!-- -->![](_imgs/report-unnamed-chunk-5-4.png)<!-- -->![](_imgs/report-unnamed-chunk-5-5.png)<!-- -->![](_imgs/report-unnamed-chunk-5-6.png)<!-- --><table class="table table-striped table-condensed" style="font-size: 12px; width: auto !important; ">
 <caption style="font-size: initial !important;">Top 10 Median ABV by State</caption>